ERO1-TEAM-8/submission/README.md

 The lines to replace are located in the main.sh file at the root of the project:

-line 27: source ~/opt/anaconda3/etc/profile.d/conda.sh
+line 48: source ~/opt/anaconda3/etc/profile.d/conda.sh

-line 74: source ~/opt/anaconda3/etc/profile.d/conda.sh
+line 90: source ~/opt/anaconda3/etc/profile.d/conda.sh

+line 105 -> 129 : change safari with your appropriate browser

 # Donate  🙏 and Have FUN 🤩
 paypal.me/project_maintainer (JK)